 An exhibit honoring the life and legacy of Selena Quintanilla-Pérez has been extended at the Grammy Museum in Los Angeles due to popular demand.

 The pop-up exhibition titled “Selena: From Texas To The World” opened on Jan.
 15, 2026.
-It was initially scheduled to close on March 16.
-But with fans regularly lining up to view the items on display, the museum confirmed it has extended the exhibit until May.
+It was initially scheduled to close on March 16, but with fans from Southern California and beyond regularly lining up outside the entrance, the museum extended the exhibit to May 11.

 Selena died at age 23 in 1995.
 Known as the “Queen of Tejano Music,” the Grammy Award-winning artist remains beloved by fans around the world.

 Urban Hollywood 411 attended the media preview before the exhibit officially opened.
-Selena’s sister Suzette Quintanilla and her widower, Chris Pérez, joined reporters and said the “I Could Fall in Love” performer would have been proud.
+Selena’s sister Suzette Quintanilla and the singer’s widower, Chris Pérez, joined reporters and said the “I Could Fall in Love” performer would have been proud.

-“We’re very happy that Selena’s exhibit is displayed here with so many other iconic artists that I know she was a fan of, and she would have been extremely happy,” Pérez told Urban Hollywood 411.
+“We’re very happy that Selena’s exhibit is displayed here with so many other iconic artists that I know she was a fan of, and she would have been extremely happy,” Pérez told us.

 A musician himself, he was a guitarist for the group Selena y Los Dinos, a Tejano band formed by Selena and her family.
 Suzette was also a member of the band and currently serves as executor of The Selena Estate.
 She praised the Los Angeles museum for recognizing her late sister.